ev3dev/ev3dev.github.io/docs/getting-started.md

     * Setting up Wi-Fi Via the Brickman User Interface (hopefully you can figure this out, but it would be nice if someone made a tutorial)
-    * [Setting Up Wi-Fi Using the Command Line](../tutorials/setting-up-wifi-using-the-command-line) (requires another connection type first to get to the command line, but way easier to enter you passphrase this way)
+    * [Setting Up Wi-Fi Using the Command Line](../tutorials/setting-up-wifi-using-the-command-line) (requires another connection type first to get to the command line, but it's way easier to enter your passphrase this way)
 * __Bluetooth__
     * Note: Bluetooth may not work on the first boot.
 Please reboot if you see "???" after you power on Bluetooth.